hubbards/xpath-kotlin/README.md

 ## Development Instructions

+This section is intended for developers of the project.
+Clients of the project may safely skip this section.

 We will assume that this project exists locally and we are logged into a shell where the working directory is the root of the project.

-We will also assume that Java JDK version 8 or higher is installed.
+We will also assume that JDK version 8 or higher is installed.

 ### Build